Master of Science Online: Curriculum

 - Certification in local anesthesia and nitrous oxide analgesia is a requirement and must be completed before year 2.
 This requirement can be completed before enrolling in the Online Program or during the course sequencing, either through U-M's Continuing Dental Education program [link to http://www.dent.umich.edu/alumni-friends/continuing-dental-education/con... ] or through any other accredited dental hygiene program or continuing education program.

-- Students are required to complete a graduate-level biostatistics or statistics course prior to beginning the program.
+- Students are required to complete a baccalaureate-level biostatistics or statistics course prior to beginning the program.
 A grade of “C” or better is required.
-Transcripts showing the course grade should be sent directly to the program director.
+Transcripts showing the course grade should be sent directly to the program director if the course is not included in the submitted undergraduate transcripts.

 - The biostatistics/statistics course must be approved in advance by the graduate program director.